joachimdekker/master-thesis/docs/proposal/sections/risks.typ

 gathering throughout the project timeline is essential.

 === Dataset is insufficient <subsec:insufficient-data>
 The current dataset, while huge, is too simplistic to perform experiments on.
-There is a lot of validation data that we can use to validate the compilation, but the formulas that are used in the dataset.
+There is a lot of validation data that we can use to validate the compilation, but the formulas that are used in the dataset are too simple.
 A bigger dataset should be collected or constructed, but this could add extra time.
 To mitigate this, we will use the first couple of weeks to find a dataset, but if it is not possible, we will create smaller datasets ourselves.

 == Project goals are too ambitious
 The project's scope may be too ambitious for a master thesis, potentially leading to an unrealistic workload and compromised quality.
 Given previous projects, this is the biggest risk, scoring a high likelihood and high impact.